pyrkamarcin/CommonDataLayer/docs/rfc/0022_Materialization_Types_01.md

 ## Type Storage
 > DECISION:
 > TLDR section refers to currently supported subset of json schema.
-In basics, we can store number, boolean, string and object (composed of 3 previously mentioned base types).
+In basics, we can store number, booleans, string and object (composed of 3 previously mentioned base types).
 > Other types in json schema are supported by CDL but not materialization.

 There are several options where types should be stored.
 In my opinion, it's view responsibility to store types of columns, and it's schema responsibility to store type of data.